 Author Elizabeth Haynes is participating in Essex Book Festival 2019, discussing her lastest novel, The Murder of Harriet Monckton, and sharing insights into the world of crime writing.
-There will also be the chance to ask Elizabeth any questions you might have about her novel.
+There will also be the chance to ask Elizabeth any questions you might have about her novel and ask her to sign your copy!

 The Murder of Harriet Monckton is a delicious Victorian crime novel based on a true story that shocked and fascinated the nation.